-You can experience all of these symptoms throughout perimenopause.
+You can experience any of these symptoms throughout perimenopause.
 But hot flashes typically occur at the onset of perimenopause.

-- remove some layers of clothing when you feel a flash coming on
+- Remove some layers of clothing when you feel a hot flash coming on.

 Sleep problems and mood swings

-You should talk to your doctor about managing your symptoms and to rule out other conditions that may cause your symptoms, like depression or asthma.
-It's also helpful to join a support group for women in menopause so you have a safe place to share your concerns and issues.
+You should talk to your doctor about managing your symptoms and to rule out other conditions that may be causing your symptoms, like depression or asthma.
+It’s also helpful to join a support group for women in menopause so you have a safe place to share your concerns and issues.

 Your doctor may also prescribe menopausal hormone therapy (MHT) to help treat your symptoms.
-MHT, once known as hormone replacement therapy, can ease:
+MHT (once known as hormone replacement therapy, or HRT) can ease:

 - hot flashes

 - night sweats

 MHT may also help slow bone loss and reduce mood swings and mild depressive symptoms.
 Side effects of MHT include:

 - mood changes